 |Some more great grilling gear|

 |Grilling Tool Sets|

 Your grill’s grates should also influence your choice of a brush.
 The ideal grill brush for cleaning stainless steel grates could be damaging if used on the wrong surface.
-A grill brush for ceramic grates, on the other hand, is soft enough to use on other styles without worry.
+A BBQ scrubber for ceramic grates, on the other hand, is soft enough to use on other styles without worry.

 While brushes are not terribly exciting to shop for, they are a necessity.
 Unlike other cleaning tools, such as a vacuum ash collector, there aren’t many ways to clean your grill grates other than using a grill brush or scraper.

-You will go through many grill brushes over your lifetime.
+You will go through many cleaning tools over your lifetime.
 Obviously, you want a brush suitable for your grill and style of grates.
-To find the best grill brush, consider the following factors:
+To find the perfect grill brush for you, consider the following factors:

 Head and Bristles